drewtaylors/cs56-games-simon-says/README.md

 	  this.setPreferredSize(new Dimension(100,100));
 	}
 ```
--- A Color-parameter constructor that calls no-arg constructor to set size and then sets button color to Color passed in as an argument:
+-- A Color-parameter constructor that calls no-arg constructor to set size and then sets button color to Color passed in:

 ```java
       public SimonButton(Color color) {